tjntomas/HADashboard-widgets/README.md

     fill: "tozeroy" # options are  "none" | "tozeroy" | "tozerox" | "tonexty" | "tonextx" | "toself"
     colorIndex: 0   # A number between 0 and 11.
 12 colors for the traces are predefined and the colorIndex defines which is used for the first trace.
 If more than 10 traces/entities are specified, the colors are rotated.

 # A more complex graph showing 4 CPU temperatures.
+This is the bottem left widget in the image above.
 cpu_temp_g:
     widget_type: graph
     entities:   # You can add any number of entities to the list.